Tyrokafteri (Τυροκαυτερή), from the Greek words tyros = cheese + kafteri = hot. It is also known as ktypiti or kopanisti.

 - 1 green and 1 red peppers, roasted

 - (1 tablespoon vinegar or lemon juice*)

 (Note*: I preferred not to add vinegar or lemon juice, as xynomyzithra has a slight sour taste and instead of Greek yoghurt you may add 2 tablespoons of olive oil.
-Finally, xynomyzithra may be substituted by anthotyro or make the spread only with feta.
+Finally, xynomyzithra may be substituted by anthotyro (similar to ricotta) or make the spread only with feta.
 If you use green hot bull’s horn peppers substitute the red and green pepper with 2 roasted hot peppers.
 In this case harissa would not be necessary).

-To begin with you must first roast the peppers.
+Start by roasting the peppers.
 See how to roast them here.

 Put all the ingredients in a food processor and mix until you have a creamy consistency.

 Kopiaste and kali orexi!